alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 40,
+  slide_image2
+  filename="slide40.png"
-  :alt => "A quote from the Zen of Python: “Explicit is better than implicit”."
+  alt="A quote from the Zen of Python: “Explicit is better than implicit”."
 %}

 The way to get this out is to stop being implicit about shared values -- be explicit about them.